wuhongyi/PKUXIADAQ/README/UsersGuide/GUI.md

 **TODO**

 The most critical parameter for the energy computation is the signal decay time Tau.
 It is used to compensate for the falling edge of a previous pulse in the computation of the energy.
 You can either enter Tau directly for each channel, or enter an approximate value in the right control, select a channel, and click Find it to let the software determine the decay time automatically.
 Click Accept it to apply the found value to the channel.
-(If the approximate value is unchanged, the software could not find a better value.)  **TODO 这段还需要进一步修改**
+(If the approximate value is unchanged,the software could not find a better value.)

+At high count rates, pulses overlap with each other at higher frequency.
+In order to compute the energy or pulse height of those pulses accurately without the need to wait until they decay back to baseline level completely, the pulse height computation algorithm implemented in the Pixie-16 uses the decay time to compute and remove the contribution from the exponentially decaying tail of the overlapping prior pulse when computing the pulse height of the current pulse.

+> **[danger] single exponential decay constant**
+>
+> It is assumed the pulses have only a single exponential decay constant.
+If pulses have multiple decay constants, it might be possible to use the decay constant that dominates the decay of the pulse, but the accuracy of pulse height computation will be degraded.

+General rules of thumb for the following important parameters are:

-- The energy filter flat top time should be about the same as the pulse rise time.
+- The energy filter flat top time should be larger than the longest pulse rise time.
-- The energy filter rise time can be varied to balance resolution and throughput.
-Typically, energy resolution increases with the length of the filter rise time, up to an optimum when longer filters only add more noise into the measurement.
-The filter dead time is about TD = 2 × (T rise + T flat ), and the maximum throughput for Poisson statistics is 1/(TD*e).
-For HPGe detectors, a rise time of 4-6μs is usually appropriate.
+- The energy filter rise time can be varied to balance the resolution and throughput.
+- In general, energy resolution improves with the increase of energy filter rise time, up to an optimum when longer filters only add more noise into the measurement.
+- The energy filter dead time TD is about $$2×(T_{rise}+T_{flat})$$, and the maximum throughput for Poisson statistics is 1/(TD*e).
+For HPGe detectors, a rise time of 4-6us and a flat top of 1us are usually appropriate.
 - Choose the smallest energy filter range that allows setting the optimum energy filter rise time.
 Larger filter ranges allow longer filter sums, but increase the granularity of possible values for the energy filter rise time and flat top time and increase the jitter of latching the energy filter output relative to the rising edge of the pulse.
 This is usually only important for very fast pulses.